GameOwerMedia/machine-cinema-ai-newsletter/README.md

 ### GitHub Pages deployment

-`.github/workflows/pages.yml` builds the newsletter on push to `main` and publishes `site/` to GitHub Pages.
+`.github/workflows/pages.yml` builds the newsletter on push to `main` or `work` and publishes the `site/` directory through the
+GitHub Pages deploy action.
+Leave the repository Pages settings on “GitHub Actions”; the committed `.nojekyll` files and root redirects ensure visitors land on the generated HTML even if the settings are switched to “Deploy from branch”.

 ### Daily cron build

 `.github/workflows/daily-0900.yml` runs at 07:00 and 08:00 UTC to cover daylight saving.
-The job installs dependencies, runs `python generate_all.py --mode curated`, commits any updated `out/` and `site/` assets, and reuses the Pages workflow for deployment.
+The job installs dependencies, runs `python generate_all.py --mode live --verbose` (falling back to curated data when present), commits any updated `out/` and `site/` assets, and reuses the Pages workflow for deployment.
 Optional SMTP secrets can trigger email delivery.

 ### Email delivery (optional)